michaburger/mioty-endpoint-example/README.md

 ⚠️ **Important Note**: This open-source project is designed for **learning, experimentation, and getting started with mioty**.
 The modular architecture allows easy migration to production-grade components - replace the RP2040 with industrial microcontrollers, swap in commercial TS-UNB libraries from Fraunhofer or Stackforce, or use different radio modules as needed.

-## 🔧 Modular Architecture Showcase

-This example demonstrates **flexible, replaceable components** while maintaining educational clarity:

-**Core Design Principles:**
-- **Component Modularity**: Every major component can be replaced without redesigning the system
-- **Clean Interfaces**: Well-defined boundaries between hardware, protocol, and application layers
-- **Extensible Framework**: Easy addition of new sensors and features
-- **Configuration Management**: Centralized settings for different deployment scenarios
-- **Educational Clarity**: Clear separation of concerns for easy understanding

-**Replaceable Hardware Foundation:**
-- **Microcontroller**: RP2040 can be replaced with any microcontroller (ESP32, STM32, Nordic, etc.)
-- **Radio Module**: RFM69HW demonstrates the concept - any mioty-compatible radio works
-- **TS-UNB Library**: Open-source version can be swapped with commercial libraries (Stackforce, Fraunhofer)
-- **Sensor Integration**: Standard I2C, SPI, and analog interfaces support any sensor type
-- **Expansion Ready**: Modular design supports additional hardware easily

-The architecture showcases how to build mioty end-points with interchangeable components, making it easy to transition from learning prototype to specialized implementations.

 ## 🚀 Key Features & Concepts Demonstrated

 - **📋 Flexible Payload Design**: Example 8-byte header + sensor data format showcasing mioty concepts